stiglyt/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

 **Duration**: 45 minutes

-Use Visual Studio and its integrated Azure Functions tooling to develop and debug the functions locally, and then publish them to Azure.
+Use Visual Studio and its integrated Azure Functions tooling to develop and debug the functions locally and then publish them to Azure.
 The starter project solution, TollBooths, contains most of the code needed.
 You will add in the missing code before deploying to Azure.

 ### Help references